A new space for chamber music in the Southern Alps

 Lesa Scholl (Australia)

-Ainsley Walter and Mark Stewart
+Ainsley Walter & Mark Stewart

 Harriet’s Trust (UK)

-Julian and Lizanne Knights
+Julian & Lizanne Knights

 Deane Endowment Trust

-Prue Olde
+Prue Wallis

 Our Strategic Partners